haroldferns/ocqs/index.md

 ownCloud is a leading open source file-sharing and cloud collaboration platform offering real security and privacy for your data.
 With desktop clients for MacOS, Windows, and Linux, and mobile clients for iOS and Android, store and access your files securely from anywhere!

-ownCloud is available in three editions:*[Online], [Enterprise], and Community*.
+ownCloud is available in three editions:[Online], [Enterprise], and Community.
 This QuickStart guide provides instructions to install and configure the ownCloud Community Edition Server and clients quickly and easily.
 The clients support all three editions.

 [Online]: https://owncloud.online/
 [Enterprise]: https://owncloud.com/product-enterprise/